Ofon Field, Oil and Gas Field, Nigeria

-Modification of phase 1 offshore facilities at Ofon
+Modification of phase one offshore facilities at Ofon

-In October 2011, Ponticelli Nigeria (a subsidiary of Ponticelli Freres Group) was awarded a contract for modification and adaptation works on the existing Ofon Phase I offshore facilities.
-The scope of works include installation of 300t of piping and equipment, 200t of steel works, 40km of electrical wiring, telecom and instrumentation works.
+In October 2011, Ponticelli Nigeria (a subsidiary of Ponticelli Freres Group) was awarded a contract for modification and adaptation works on the existing Ofon phase one offshore facilities.
+The scope of works included installation of 300t of piping and equipment, 200t of steel works, 40km of electrical wiring, telecom and instrumentation works.

-Construction and installation contracts for Ofon Field phase 2
+Construction and installation contracts for Ofon Field phase two

-TEPNG awarded a turnkey contract to Technip for supplying topsides of the Ofon 2 fixed platform (OFP2), in May 2007.
-The scope of works will include loadout and transportation of the 16,000t topsides from South Korea to the field, engineering, supply and installation of the equipment through Unideck floatover method.
+TEPNG awarded a turnkey contract to Technip for supplying topsides of the Ofon 2 fixed platform (OFP2) in May 2007.
+The scope of works included loadout and transportation of the 16,000t topsides from South Korea to the field, engineering, supply and installation of the equipment through Unideck floatover method.

-Nigerdock, an engineering and construction firm in Nigeria, started construction of the Ofon 2 platforms in March 2012.
+Nigerian engineering and construction firm in Nigerdock started construction of the Ofon 2 platforms in March 2012.

-In October 2011, Saipem was awarded the contract to provide EPC, fabrication and installation of the OFP2 jacket and living quarter platform for phase 2.
-Fabrication of the 900m, 1,970t jacket and 4,500t piles will take place in Rumuolumeni Yard in Port Harcourt, Nigeria.
-The vessel Saipem 3000 will provide offshore activities when the project comes on line.
+In October 2011, Saipem was awarded the contract to provide EPC, fabrication and installation of the OFP2 jacket and living quarter platform for phase two.
+Fabrication of the 900m-long, 1,970t jacket and 4,500t piles took place in Rumuolumeni Yard in Port Harcourt, Nigeria.
+The Saipem 3000 vessel was deployed to provide offshore activities at the field.

-The EPC and commissioning contract for the phase 2 was awarded to Eiffage Construction Métallique, in November 2011.
-The value of the contract is $424m.
+The $424m EPC and commissioning contract for the phase two was awarded to Eiffage Construction Métallique, in November 2011.
 Aveon Offshore was awarded a $50m contract to fabricate OFQ jacket, helideck, utility deck and piles for the LQ platform, in December 2011.
-The subsea systems are expected to be installed in March 2013.
+The subsea systems were installed in March 2013.

-Nexans will provide Halogen free, thermoset compound SHF2 or XLPE low smoke PVC outer sheath to reduce gas flaring.
+Nexans provided halogen-free, thermoset compound SHF2 or XLPE low smoke PVC outer sheath to reduce gas flaring.